Supporting the Whole Girl

 Prescription medication

-All prescription medication, including inhalers, must be delivered to the Health Office and must be non-expired and in the original container/packaging with the pharmacy label (student’s name, medication name, dosage, and times to be dispensed).
+All prescription medication, except for inhalers, must be delivered to the Health Office and must be non-expired and in the original container/packaging with the pharmacy label (student’s name, medication name, dosage, and times to be dispensed).
 When filling the student’s prescription, parents can ask the pharmacy to split the prescription in a bottle labeled properly for school and another bottle labeled properly for home.
 We cannot accept unidentified medication stored in hand-labeled plastic bags or containers.

 Arrangements should be made to pick up all medication stored in the Health Office before the start of the summer vacation.